-The regulatory basis of accounting prescribed by the Oklahoma State Board of Education requires the presentation of a fixed assets.
-As a result, the District has not maintained a record of its fixed assets, and, accordingly, a statement of fixed assets required by generally accepted accounting principles prior to the issuance of GASB No. 34, is not included in the financial statements.
+The regulatory basis of accounting prescribed by the Oklahoma State Board of Education requires the presentation of fixed assets.
+The District has not maintained a record of its fixed assets, and, accordingly, a statement of fixed assets required by generally accepted accounting principles prior to the issuance of GASB No. 34, is not included in the financial statements.
 Fixed assets purchased are recorded as expenditures in the various funds at the time of purchase.